More-Than-Solitaire/Tabs-Lite/docs/Acknowledgements.md

 title: Acknowledgements
 ---

 This software wouldn't have been possible without the existing open source resources available.
 Additionally, in the creation of this app, many hours were spent on stackoverflow.com, so a special thanks to the members of that community that helped out.
+View our full source code [on Github](https://github.com/cullub/Tabs-Lite)

 ## [Android/Sunflower](https://github.com/android/sunflower)